Representing professional composers in Sweden since 1918

 FST’s organisation and internal working

 The board consists of eight active composers.
 The administrative headquarters are located in Stockholm, and meetings are held once a month.
-The work is very varied and ranges from giving financial advice to arranging social gatherings.
+Our work ranges from giving financial and legal advice, arranging conferences and education and even the music festival Nordic Music Days every five years.